GeorgeLinut/CodingInterviewTipsAndTricks/README.md

 Resources, solved problems and references for interview practice.

-# Part 1: BFS, DFS, Recursive DFS

-# Part 2: Classic problems
+# Part 1: Classic problems

 These are the problems that you should solve before an interview.
 Knowing the best solution for these problem may give you idea for more complex prblems.